spectraphilic/wsn_riot/doc/src/lora_e5.md

 - [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
 - In French: [Examples](https://stm32python.gitlab.io/fr-version-lora/lora-e5-mini.html)

+> ARM Cortex-M4 core and Semtech SX126X LoRa chip, supports both LoRaWAN and LoRa protocol
+> on the worldwide frequency and (G)FSK, BPSK, (G)MSK, and LoRa modulations.

 ## Verify the hardware

-Before starting it's probably good to verify the board is okay.
+The board comes with a firmware preinstalled that answers to AT commands.
+Before we override this firmware forever, use it to verify the board is okay, and get some info that *may* be needed later for LoRaWAN.

 As explained in the official documentation from SeeedStudio ([here](https://wiki.seeedstudio.com/LoRa_E5_mini/#getting-started)):

 1. Plug the board to the computer with a USB cable